What is cross-site scripting and how to prevent it

 The threat actor injects the following malicious code in the comment: <script>alert(‘XSS-Stored’);</script>.
 The comment is now stored permanently on the server.
 Days later, unsuspecting readers encounter the comment, triggering the script to execute and display an alarming pop-up message, “XSS-Stored” This highlights the danger posed by such vulnerabilities in online platforms.

-DOM-based XSS is a type of vulnerability where the attack payload is executed as a result of modifying the Document Object Model (DOM) in a victim’s browser.
+DOM-based cross site scripting is a type of vulnerability where the attack payload is executed as a result of modifying the Document Object Model (DOM) in a victim’s browser.
 Unlike traditional XSS attacks that involve server-side vulnerabilities, DOM-based XSS occurs entirely within the client-side script, manipulating the DOM directly.
 Attackers exploit weaknesses in client-side scripts to inject malicious code that is then executed within the victim’s browser, often leading to unauthorized actions or data theft.
 This type of XSS attack is particularly challenging to detect and mitigate, as it doesn’t involve communication with the server, making it harder for traditional security mechanisms to intercept.

 DOM-based XSS attack example